singi2016cn/python-scaffold/README.md

-# python-scaffold
+# python-start-programming
-code with python
+code of A Hands-On,Project-Based Introduction to Programming